Reckless Driving in Arizona (ARS 28-693)

 Sometimes prosecutors use this as a tool in plea negotiations regarding DUI cases.
 The prosecutor will offer the defendant the opportunity to plead guilty to the lesser offense of Reckless Driving, and dismiss the DUI charge.
 Depending on the strength of your case, this may be a wise decision because a Reckless Driving conviction does not require mandatory jail time for a first offense, whereas a DUI conviction usually does.

 Need Reckless Driving Defense in Phoenix or Arizona?
-Contact the Law Offices of David Michael Cantor if you have been charged with Reckless Driving.
+Contact a DM Cantor Lawyer if you have been charged with Reckless Driving.
 We are available 24/7 to review your case call 602-307-0808 or click here to fill out our contact form for a Free Consultation.

 Possible Punishment for Reckless Driving